CastawayIolly/rupersonaagent/RAG_LLM_dialogue/ReadMe.md

 ## Data format

-The expected data format is two columns query and candidate, where query contains the dialogue history and candidate contains the next turn of dialogue, the dataset contains special tokens <p-1> and <p-2>.
+The expected data format is two columns query and candidate, where query contains the dialogue history and candidate contains the next turn of dialogue.

 Entry example:
 ```